wfpcoslv/maps-examples/README.md

 ```

 ### Do you want to join us?
-Al the capture-interfaces and API clients on this repository are free to use and Open-Source for all humanitarian purposes.
+All the capture-interfaces and API clients on this repository are free to use and Open-Source for all humanitarian purposes.
 If you are a developer working for a local government, UN-Agency or NGO and want to contribute to develop other use-cases or interfaces for MAPS, just clone this repository and send us your pull-request to include your applications and examples.

 ### Do you want to test MAPS on real-life devices?
 All the development of MAPS is currently coordinated from the World Food Programme El Salvador Office.
 If you are interesting to deploy maps on a real-life scenario or want to test MAPS on your organization you can reach us via email: